IvanMiao/PPE1-2024/Journal-Tutorial/Week01-Shell.md

 1.  **Don't get lost in your files**:

    When navigating through your directories, it’s important to know where you are and what files are around you.
-For example, If we use `pwd` to print the path of a directory, we might see something like that: `/home/username/Documents` , which tells us that we are in the directory `Documents`.
+For example, If we use `pwd` to print the path, we might see something like that: `/home/username/Documents` , which tells us that we are in the directory `Documents`.
 This helps us understand our position, allowing us to move forward or move back on this path.

 | **Command** |         **Argument**         |      **Full Name**      |                     **Function**                     |
 | :---------: | :--------------------------: | :---------------------: | :--------------------------------------------------: |